Communist Review

 The Communist Review is a defunct Australian magazine that was published in varying frequencies and formats from 1934 to 1966, in Sydney, New South Wales, Australia.

 History

-The Communist Review was first published on 13 March 1934, as the official organ of the Communist Party of Australia.
-The magazine was published continuously through to 1966.
-However, the paper was published in a variety of different sizes and formats, and several editions during 1941 were issued as typescript duplicates.
-When the Communist Party of Australia was made illegal by the government of Robert Menzies during 1951, the publication of the magazine continued unabated.
-Publication of the magazine was eventually ceased after it was replaced by the Australian Left Review, which at the time was considered to have a more accessible political agenda.
+The Communist Review was launched on 13 March 1934, as the official organ of the Communist Party of Australia.
+The magazine was published continuously through 1966.
+However, it appeared in a variety of sizes and formats, and several editions during 1941 were issued as typescript duplicates.
+When the Communist Party of Australia was made illegal in 1951 by the government of Robert Menzies, publication of the magazine continued unabated.
+The Communist Review eventually ceased after it was replaced by the Australian Left Review, which at the time was considered to have a broader political agenda.

 Digitisation

 The various editions of the paper have been digitised as part of the Australian Newspapers Digitisation Program, a project hosted by the National Library of Australia.